julianwangnwu/julianwangnwu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, I am Julian. "
+title: "Hi there, I am Julian.
+I am a geoscientist."
 excerpt: "About me"
 author_profile: true
 redirect_from: